hcsgzh/blog/_posts/2019-6-12-First-Post.md

 ---
-layout: post
+layout &#58 post
-title: First Post
+title &#58 First Post
 ---

 Something in here, I will keep bloging for me and my family.